inverse/personal-site/_posts/2019-11-24-flashing-custom-firmware-on-a-gosund-sp111.md

 This lead me to looking into alternatives, eventually leading me to the [Gosund SP111][3] due to it also featuring power reading capabilities and higher load rating.

+> **Note** Be sure to get the higher rated 3500W (15A) version as they container the newer PCB that provides such ease of flashing.

 To flash this device, you will need:

 - [FTDI Adaptor](https://affiliate.malachisoord.com/t/20cb7a7d-1157-4823-b181-9ecedf82ef21)